What May Feel Different

 How do I choose a neighborhood without living there first?

-Start with the Centro vs. Soho vs. Teatinos comparison to see how each area fits different lifestyles.
+Start with the Centro vs. Soho vs. Teatinos comparison to see how each area fits different lifestyles, then widen the shortlist into La Malagueta, Pedregalejo, or El Limonar if your priorities lean toward beachfront living, a village-by-the-sea feel, or family-oriented house living.
 Denise also provides neighborhood context during your shortlisting conversations — she'll help match what you're looking for to the areas she knows best.

 How do I plan a short viewing trip?